 “Where you’ve been?”

 “Woke up early.
-Decided I wanted to go on a early morning run.”
+Decided I wanted to go on an early morning run.”

 “Okay.
 That’s nice,” she said smiling.

 I hated lying to my Mom but I already knew what the alternative would be.
-I wouldn’t of been able to deal seeing the look of disappointment in her eyes that the great son she raised wasn’t completely straight.
+I wouldn’t have been able to deal with seeing the look of disappointment in her eyes that the great son she raised wasn’t completely straight.